gracethorn/gracesblog/March 22 In Class Notes.md

 **FUSION 360**- *where 3D modeling takes place, professional software*

-gerber
+### Gerber

-each gerber is one layer of your board
+each **Gerber** is *one layer* of your board

-ncdrill file places and poits on board here drill bit needs to be
+**NC drill file** places and poits on board *where drill bit needs to be*

-g code language for cnc machines

-ncfile
+**G code** *language* for **CNC machines*

+### NC file

-insure units are the same, in millimeters
+insure **units are the same**, *in millimeters*

-offset will bring it away from corner knowing exacly where it is for where you cut
+**Offset** will bring it away from corner

+- knowing exacly where it is for where you cut

-fix: *have zero as offset it will be easier over, ou can choose starting point*
+FIX: *have zero as offset it will be easier over, ou can choose starting point*

-thickness is important so it does cut through too much and so it doesnt barely scratch surface
+**Thickness is important** so it *doesn't cut through too much* and so it *doesn't barely scratch surface*

+Copper Carbite

+- flipped/mirrored
-Copper carbite is flipped/mirrored, and shows the bottom of the board
+- shows the bottom of the board

+Gerber file

-gerber file is from the top
+- view from the top of board

-vbit-  v shaped bit, cuts down to make correct cut width
+V bit-  v shaped bit, cuts down to make correct cut width

-cuts trouph around circuit
+Cuts *trouph around circuit*

-you can increase sixe for more isolation
+you can *increase size for more isolation*

-coppercarbide only had drill bits, cant make slots
+Copper Carbide **only has drill bits**, **can't make slots**

+LAYERS

+- holes
+- paths
-board outline
+- board outline

+SAVE & EXPORT

-while you can export another gerber, let it create in carbide copper
+While you can export another Gerber, let it create in Carbide Copper

-can save all the gcode filse together as one
+- can save all the G code filse together as one

-or you can save them seperately into a zip file, this always feels safer
+- or you can save them seperately into a zip file (this always feels safer)

 WHY NOT TO USE COPPER CARBIDE

-weird shaped boards
+- weird shaped boards

-any slots
+- any slots

-lots of diff size hold
+- lots of diff size hold

-cutting in one pass is a little to much for machine or what you are looking for
+- cutting in one pass is a little to much for machine or what you are looking for

 OTHER PROGRAMS

-easy EDA browser
+- easy EDA browser

-keycad
+- keycad (notibaly good)

-Circuit board

-one side copper

-other side fiber glass
+Circuit board form: one side copper, other side fiber glass

-design rules check- just makes sure you are not breaking nay rules, too small or things too close together
+*design rules check*- just makes sure you are not breaking any rules, anything too small or things too close together

-factory check, make sure they can make it before being sent over
+*factory check* make sure they **can** make it before being sent over

-distance between circuit pins *how far pins on sensors, and ho far breadboard pnis are*
+Distance between circuit pins *how far pins on sensors, and ho far breadboard pnis are*

-2.54 millimeter
+- 2.54 millimeter

-.1 inch
+- .1 inch

 ## MAKE A CIRCUIT

-You can clean and rub surface to roughen texture, get rid of finger prints, solder will want to roll off of it
+**Clean and rub surface** to *roughen texture*, get rid of *finger prints*, *solder will want to roll off of it*

 501 60 degree V

-you can make big holes to fit things, but slots will allow things to fit perfectly and cleanly
+You **can** make *big holes* to fit things, but **slots** will allow things to *fit perfectly and cleanly*

-end mills cut out the board and are on top of the cutter, other most circuit things are in metal drawer cabinet under the cutter
+WHERE THINGS ARE: **end mills** (cut out the board) and are on *top of the cutter*, most **other circuit things* are in *metal drawer cabinet under cutter*

 end mills are extrememly sharp and fragile, be aware when tkain gout so it doesnt cut you or fall and break